-When a tooth is lost, the lack of stimulation causes loss of alveolar bone volume.
+When a tooth is lost, the lack of stimulation causes loss of bone around the extraction site.
 During the first year after tooth loss there is a 25% decrease in the width of bone.
-In addition, we expect to lose 4 millimeters of alveolar bone height over the next few years.
+In addition, we expect to lose 4 millimeters of bone height over the next few years.

 Without grafting at the time of extraction, the ensuing bone loss creates difficulties placing an implant in the future.
 Bone grafting at the time of extraction is also highly recommended when placing anterior bridges.
 Grafting these areas helps to preserve the aesthetics of the gums and allow us to best enhance your smile.